thacherT1D/webdevstuff/How_the_Web_Works/Web_Request_Response_Cycle.desc.md

 ## Objectives

-- Issue GET requests with cURL
-- Issue POST requests with cURL
-- View and Issue HTTP Requests with cURL and Postman
+- Explain what HTTP is.
+- Explain why HTTP is useful.
+- Explain what an HTTP request contains.
-- Read HTTP Response Bodies
+- Explain what an HTTP response contains.
+- Diagram Web Request-Response Lifecycle
-- Diagram HTTP Request and Response Lifecycle
+- Send HTTP requests and receive HTTP responses via Terminal.

-## How does the Web work?
+- Explain what JSON is.
+- Explain why JSON is useful.

+## What's HTTP?

+HyperText Transfer Protocol, or **HTTP**, is the protocol browsers, servers, and other programs on the Internet use to send requests and responses to one another.

 Knowing how the internet works at a deeper level is essential when becoming a web developer.
 The goal of the lesson is to be able to describe clearly what happens from typing a website domain, all the way to displaying a web page.

-## What's HTTP?

-HyperText Transfer Protocol, or **HTTP**, is the protocol browsers, servers, and other programs on the Internet use to send requests and responses to one another.

 A client sends the request for information and a server need to be able to read requests that are formatted in a predictable way.
 In the Querystring Parsing exercise, you learned to look at a string and turn it into data.
 Servers use a similar methodology to parse incoming text-based HTTP Requests.
 A client can send a request to an HTTP server and get a response which in most cases is a web page, css file, javascript file, image, etc.